Abigail/Abigail.github.io/Src/Trapped/elephant_janggi.md

 ### Spiral

+#### Square

-On the Spiral, the %%PIECE%% gets trapped quickly, after no more than 55 steps.
+On the Square Spiral, the %%PIECE%% gets trapped quickly, after no more than 55 steps.

+#### Diamond

+On the Diamond Spirla, the %%PIECE%% remains free for only slightly
+longer: it gets trapped after 60 steps.

 ### Wedge